ern0/posixino/README.md

 #### Adafruit NeoPixel LED strip ####

-Re-implemented Adafruit's LED strip/ring/whatever interface.
+Adafruit's LED strip/ring/whatever interface is re-implemented.
 If `SDL_DISPLAY` is defined
-(use 0 for single monitor systems), a borderless black window will appear on the screen with bars, which represents the leds.
+(use 0 for single monitor systems), a borderless black window will appear on the screen with bars, which represents the LEDs.

-The size and padding of the bars can be defined, as well as window's gravity, but all parameters have carefully selected default values, so only `SDL_DISPLAY` should be defined for displaying LED emulation.
+The size and padding of the bars can be defined, as well as window's gravity, but all parameters have carefully selected default values, so only `SDL_DISPLAY` should be defined for displaying the LED emulation.

 The following parameters can be given:
 ```